ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(1500)
 wend
 ```
-There is only one difference between this script and `SimpleBot.au3` one.
+There is only one difference between this script and `SimpleBot.au3`.
 Notepad application's window is not activated at startup in the `VirtualMachineBot.au3`.
 There is a two second delay instead at the script startup.
 You should activate the VM application's window during this delay.
 Then script start to work and the protection system will not detect it.
 This happens because a virtual keyboard driver of the VM simulates a hardware interrupt for each clicker bot's action in the VM window.
-Therefore, Windows OS that is launched into the VM have not possibility to distinguish emulated keyboard actions.
+Therefore, Windows OS that is launched inside the VM have not possibility to distinguish emulated keyboard actions.

 ## Summary

-We have considered examples of possible approaches to protect a game application from clicker bots.
-Obviously it is not difficult to avoid all these protection approaches.
+We have considered approaches to protect a game application from clicker bots.
+Obviously, it is not difficult to avoid all these protection approaches.
 But this task becomes so simple only in one case if you have exact information about how a protection system works.
 There are several ways to gather this information:

-1. Monitor WinAPI calls that a protection system's process performs by API Monitor application.
+1. Monitor WinAPI calls that a protection system's process performs by API Monitor or similar application.
 2. [**Reverse**](https://en.wikipedia.org/wiki/Reverse_engineering) an executable file of a protection system.
 3. Consequently try all known methods for avoiding a protection system.

 You will get an opportunity to avoid a protection system only when you will understand well its internals.

-Most of the modern commercial protection system combines several protection approaches.
+Most of the modern client-side protection system combines several protection approaches.
 Therefore, effective clicker bot should combine several approaches of avoiding protection systems too.